rkumar/rbcurse/README.markdown

 # rbcurse (for ruby 1.9.1)

-* Version to work with ruby 1.9 (backward compatible with 1.8.7)
+* Version that works with ruby 1.9 (backward compatible with 1.8.7)

-This branch - RFED19 - contains major rework on the buffering approach.
+This branch - master19 - contains major rework on the buffering approach.
 It only affect programs that have used buffers such as splitpanes, scrollpanes and tabbedpanes.
 All are fixed.
+This is the branch that should be used.

 Check downloads at <http://github.com/rkumar/rbcurse/downloads>

-Some of the samples mentioned below may **not** work. test2.rb works - i always give it a quick run after making changes.
+test2.rb works - i always give it a quick run after making changes.
 All the testsplit* and testscroll* examples are working.

 * <http://totalrecall.wordpress.com>  - always has some status posted.